How to Make Paper Flowers for Spring using Tissue Paper

 - 8-10 sheets of tissue paper – cut into 3 inch squares

-- 2 small paint brushes.
+- 2 small craft paint brushes.
 One for each paint color.

 - Branches from outside.
-If you prefer you can order artificial branches.
+If you prefer you can use these artificial branches.

 - Tweezers.
-These are optional but they helped prevent my fingers from being burned by hot glue.
+These are optional but they help prevent your fingers from being burned by hot glue.

 - Scissors